tunderdomb/deepdep/README.md

 deepdep bundles includes, and you can execute a bundle by calling `.loaded()` you have to call `.loaded()` if you want your scripts to be loaded, but you can do without arguments

-`.loaded()` returns the deepdep function, so you can start with a new loading session right away

 the api is very simple

 you can `.include()` scripts like so